 Pour the excess water out of the top of the jar, stir, and refrigerate.

 For our two backyard hens, we serve two scoops per day.
-Keep in the fridge and make a new mixture when feed gets low.
+Keep in the fridge and make a new mixture when chicken feed gets low.

 In addition to this fermented feed, our hens also get organic layer crumble, scratch grains, oyster shells, grit, Grubblies and healthy treats.
 Sources for all listed below.